 June 16, 2020

 Have you ever thought about going plant-based, but felt like you could never “give up” meat?
-Well, now is the perfect time to challenge yourself because it’s World Meat Free Week.
+Well, now is the perfect time to challenge yourself.

 WHY DITCH MEAT?: Eliminating or reducing your meat consumption is the best thing you can do for animals and the environment, and it’s also much better for human health, as meat consumption has been linked to cancer and a wide array of diseases and health issues.